Alantitus/Alantitus/README.md

 - 👋 Hi, I’m @Alantitus
-- 🖥️ Web developer on a mission to craft digital experiences.
+- 🖥️ Software Engineer.
 Proficient in front-end technologies like React & Next.
-Let's code the future together! 🚀

 <!---
 Alantitus/Alantitus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.